liberland/laws/Drafts/Contracts Law.md

 3) The employer shall be required to disclose the reasons for their disagreement only to the extent to instruct the employee in ways how to prevent similar incidents from occurring in the future.

-1.

-#### Wage
+#### Art.
+72: Wage

-1.
+§ 1

 The wage shall be what one may reasonably expect for the type of work and the working hours in the given time and place.
 The wage shall be payable in Liberland Dollars (LLD) to the Liberland Dollar address belonging to the Liberland account of the employee.

-1.
+§ 2

 Wages shall be payable monthly for the preceding month, always on the last day of the month.

-1.

-#### Allowance
+#### Art.
+73: Allowance

-1.
+§ 1

 1) The employer shall provide to the employee and allowance necessary to perform the tasks expected of the duties the employee assumes according to this Contract.

 2) This entails matters like travel allowance, allowance for business trips required by the employer, providing special tools not expected to be owned by a professional of the given vocation and other such expenses.

-1.
+§ 2

 The employee shall make an honest effort to the best of their ability to ensure that the costs are made efficiently on a cost-effective basis.

-1.

-#### Child Labour
+#### Art.
+74: Prohibition of Child Labour

-1.
+§ 1

 Child Labour shall be, in general, prohibited, despite contractual stipulations to the contrary.

-1.
+§ 2

-2) Persons over 13 years of age may enter employment contracts where their legal guardian agrees with that arrangement.
+1) Persons over 13 years of age may enter employment contracts where their legal guardian agrees with that arrangement.
 These contracts remain natural obligations for such an underage employee while being binding for the employer.

-3) Persons over 16 years of age may enter employment contracts, and where the legal guardian doesn't object to this, they are assumed to have given their consent.
+2) Persons over 16 years of age may enter employment contracts, and where the legal guardian doesn't object to this, they are assumed to have given their consent.
 In general, the contract is not a natural obligation towards them unless it contains abusive or unusual stipulations or the wage is less than usual in the given place and time.

-1.

-#### Hindrances
+#### Art.
+75: Hindrances

-1.
+§ 1

 1) In general, no wages are due over the period during which the employee has not performed the contracted work.

 2) The employee preserves the right to wages if they have not performed the contracted work due to a hindrance which, reasonably, should be for the account of the employer.

-1.
+§ 2

 Where the employee is incapable of working due to circumstances beyond their control, such as sickness, pregnancy or an accident, the employee shall preserve the right to 70 per cent of their wages for 100 weeks.
 After that period, the employer shall be entitled to terminate the contract.

-1.
+§ 3

 Where the employee is sick, they shall take their utmost care to become better.
 Healing shall be their highest priority, so that they are able to resume their duties as an employee as soon as possible; they shall do so at their own expense and on their own accord.

-1.

-#### Paid Leave
+#### Art.
+76: Paid Leave

-1.
+§ 1

 1) The employee has a right to 10 working days of paid holiday leave per year.
 Unused paid holiday leave shall transfer to the following year.
 The choice of those days is contingent upon the agreement with the employer.
 The employee shall inform the employer in time, at least a month in advance where possible.

 2) Ultimately, the employer shall not block the use of these working days and shall try to accommodate the legitimate needs of the employee regarding their family or the seasons in which they want to take a holiday.

-1.
+§ 2

 Where they work remotely, the employee has a right to further 15 working days of paid holiday leave per year where the employer might call them to perform work, provided that work doesn't disrupt the leisure character of the free days.

-1.
+§ 3

 Where they work on-site, the employee has the right to 10 more working days of paid holiday leave per year.

-1.

-#### Unpaid Leave
+#### Art.
+77: Unpaid Leave

-1.
+§ 1

 In addition to paid holiday leave, the employee may ask for unpaid leave, but shall not be entitled to it.
 Instead, the granting of any unpaid leave shall be contingent upon a specific agreement with the employer.
 The employee shall inform the employer in time, at least a month in advance where possible.

-1.
+§ 2

 Where the employee is elected into a Public Office, they shall be entitled to unpaid leave to the extent to which that is necessary for them to perform their duties of office.

-1.

-#### Sick Days
+#### Art.
+78: Sick Days

 The employee shall have three paid sick days per year.
 These days shall not be used as a holiday, but the employee might use them when they are temporarily incapacitated.
 This use shall be possible without informing the employer in time, provided the employee announces their use of sick leave before the beginning of the work shift the employee calls in sick for.

-1.

-#### Protection from Termination
+#### Art.
+79: Protection from Termination

 The employer shall not terminate an employment contract where the employee is on paid or unpaid leave, where they suffer from a hindrance caused by the employer and where they are on a sick day or where they suffer from a hindrance due to circumstances beyond their control.

-1.

-#### Non-Discrimination
+#### Art.
+80: Non-Discrimination

-1.
+§ 1

 1) The employer shall ensure that there is no discrimination in the workplace, be that for gender, sex, sexual orientation, nationality, skin colour, social background, religious reasons, political opinions, or for any other such category.

 2) In addition, there shall also be no discrimination based on whether an employee works full time or part-time or whether they work for an indefinite period or temporarily and no sexual or other harassment based on power differences between persons in the workplace.

-1.
+§ 2

 Discrimination both direct and indirect shall be equally prohibited; where indirect discrimination entails the situation in which an apparently neutral provision, standard or method affects, in comparison to other persons, in particular persons of a certain disposition as per this article.

-1.
+§ 3

 The employer shall set up channels for reporting discrimination and to ensure that all such reports are treated seriously.
 In particular, the employer shall ensure that there is no adverse treatment of employees who invoke the non-discrimination clause.

-1.
+§ 4

 The provisions of this article shall apply even where the contract stipulates to the contrary.

-1.

-#### Sanctions
+#### Art.
+81: Sanctions

-1.
+§ 1

 Where the employer sees the employee underperforming significantly without any mitigating circumstances and judges them unworthy of their full Wage for the given month, the employer may cut their Wage proportionally to the differential between the employer's expectation and the solid performance.
 The employee shall suffer this punishment and shall strive for improvement.

-1.
+§ 2

 1) Should the underperformance persist for longer than two months in ways that lead to a cut of more than 60 per cent on average, the employer shall give the employee a final warning.

 2) Should there be no improvement allowing the performance of at least 70 per cent of the expected level, the employer may terminate the contract by notice.
 The contract terminates by the end of the month after the month in which the notice has been given.

-1.
+§ 3

 Should the employee be guilty of causing damages to the employer or a third party directly and hereby indirectly to the employer, the employer shall have the right to apply the following Sanctions: